AlexanderHoff1996/PyBackup/README.md

 # PyBackup
-A tool for making backups of your files
+A tool for making backups of your files.

 ## HOW TO RUN